Aussie Ark: Tasmanian devils

 A group of healthy Tasmanian devil individuals were raised in captivity at the Ark to produce offspring.
 The project aimed to create a set of one thousand genetically representative devils and is now a major focus of the insurance policy.
 Previously, Tasmanian devils held in zoos would rarely produce offspring in captivity.
 Aussie Ark is located on 1350 m altitude in similar weather conditions as found in Tasmania at 500 hectares breeding facility at Ellerston station, just north of Barrington Tops in New South Wales; an initiative of the Australian Reptile Park.
 In 2013 it was announced that Devil Ark would open for tours on the first Saturday of every month.
-2016 saw the 200th Tasmanian devil born through the project.
+2023 saw the 500th Tasmanian devil born through the project.

 Other species

-Due to it success, the project expanded to include other species such as koalas, the Manning River turtle, eastern quolls and the brush-tailed rock wallaby, as well as creating more wildlife sanctuaries.
+Due to its success, the project expanded to include other species such as koalas, the Manning River turtle, eastern quolls and the brush-tailed rock wallaby, as well as creating more wildlife sanctuaries.
 In 2020, Aussie Ark helped reintroduce Tasmanian devils back to the Australian mainland, in the Barrington Tops of New South Wales.

 Its breeding program of the eastern quoll reported a record number of joeys born in spring (November) 2022.